 What is the A.B.B.U.C.?

 A computer that is very powerful and yet simple enough so you can learn the meaning of every single bit has always fascinated me.
 That's why I love my Atari 800 XL.
-The A.B.B.U.C. is the Atari Bit Byter User Club and is dedicated to the Atari 8-bit computer line (Atari 400/800, Atari XL, Atari XE).
-It was founded in 1985 and grew to several hundred members over the years.
+The A.B.B.U.C. is the Atari Bit Byter User Club dedicated to the Atari 8-bit computer line (Atari 400/800, Atari XL, Atari XE).
+It was founded in 1985 and grew to several hundred members.
 My passion for the 8-bit computers survived the 16, 32, and all following eras and has been a central part of my life.
-Today around 400 users from all over the world are still members.
-We have an annual convention with software and hardware contests and many frequent regional meetings.
-Recently I ask the leader of our club when I joined and I was a bit surprised that it was only in 1992, 7 lonely years after I first got my Atari.
-But the important sentence has not changed until today "Do you write your own programs: Yes, man, I don't even know how to spell the word 'play' ".
+Today, around 400 users from all over the world are still members.
+We have an annual convention with software and hardware contests and frequent regional meetings.
+I recently asked the leader of our club when I joined, and I was surprised that it was only in 1992, 7 lonely years after I first got my Atari.
+But the vital sentence has not changed until today: "Do you write your programs?
+Yes, man, I don't even know how to spell the word 'play' ".

 What is WUDSN?

-Back in 1992, I was sitting in my room together with my friend Erwin Steif.
-There was a demo group called "Visdom" which produced demos for the Amiga and I was the "8-bit guy" in that group.
-I always tried to port the latest releases of my friends from the Amiga to my Atari, just to keep them angry.
-That day I was using DPaint 3 on my Amiga 500 to draw the "Visdom" logo you can see above.
-After a while, I was very satisfied with the result.
-Then I left the room just for two minutes and when I returned there was no longer "Visdom" on my screen, but Erwin had all the letters mixed and mirrored.
-It looked like the drawing of a three years' old nerd who hit the mouse and the keyboard for the first time and it read "WUDSN".
-So Erwin smiled at me and announced: "I have just founded the first demo group which only consists of people who don't know how to code".
-Because I created the basis for the logo (actually I had to draw it again because my version had not been saved...)
+In 1992, I sat in my room with my friend Erwin Steif.
+A demo group called "Visdom" produced demos for the Amiga, and I was the "8-bit guy" in that group.
+I always tried to port the latest releases of my friends from the Amiga to my Atari to keep them angry.
+I used DPaint 3 on my Amiga 500 to draw the "Visdom" logo above that day.
+After a while, I was delighted with the result.
+Then I left the room for two minutes, and when I returned, there was no longer "Visdom" on my screen, but Erwin had all the letters mixed and mirrored.
+It looked like the drawing of a three-year-old nerd who hit the mouse and keyboard for the first time and read "WUDSN".
+So Erwin smiled at me and announced: "I have just founded the first demo group, which only consists of people who don't know how to code".
+Because I created the basis for the logo (actually, I had to draw it again because my version had not been saved...)
 I became an honorary member of "WUDSN".
-Note that all this has absolutely nothing to do with the Waseda University Doctoral Student Network (WUDSN), except that we share the same acronym.
+This has nothing to do with the Waseda University Doctoral Student Network (WUDSN), except that we share the same acronym.

-Thanks to Thorsten, the webmaster of www.nizagam.org for creating the following absolutely cool impression of this historical moment of 1992.
+Thanks to Thorsten, the webmaster of www.nizagam.org, for creating an excellent impression of this historical moment in 1992.

 Why did you create WUDSN IDE?

-Where can I find answers for problems regarding WUDSN IDE?
+Where can I find answers to problems regarding WUDSN IDE?

 First, you should check the FAQ section on the WUDSN IDE tab.
-If you cannot find the answer there, you can use the corresponding threads I have created in the English AtariAge forum or the German ABBUC forum.
-Of course, you can also just write an e-mail to or drop me some lines on Twitter.
+If you cannot find the answer, you can use the corresponding threads I have created in the English AtariAge or German ABBUC forums.
+Of course, you can also write an e-mail to me or drop me a line on Twitter.

 Which hardware did you own back in the 80ies?

-I started with a Sinclair ZX 81 which I bought from the money I had collected within one year.
-Then it broke, I wanted to buy a Sinclair ZX Spectrum.
+I started with a Sinclair ZX 81, which I bought from the money I had collected within one year.
+Then it broke.
+I wanted to buy a Sinclair ZX Spectrum.
 But it was sold out in the store.
-And because I didn't want to return back home without a computer, I turned around and pointed at the next-best-looking computer and bought it.
+And because I didn't want to return home without a computer, I turned around, pointed at the next-best-looking computer, and bought it.
 It was my Atari 800 XL - and the rest is history.

 - 06.05.1985 Sinclair ZX 81 for 125 DM